39laxmann/KuraKani_/README.md

 # 💬 KuraKani – Real-Time Chat Application

-KuraKani is a real-time one-to-one chat application built using **Flutter** and **Firebase**.
+KuraKani is a modern, real-time chat application built using Flutter and Firebase.
-The project focuses on clean UI, real-time messaging, and proper state handling, making it suitable as a **portfolio-level Flutter project**.
+It allows users to securely register and log in, search for other users, and send instant one-to-one messages with real-time updates.
+The app also features dark mode support, a clean and intuitive interface, and a well-organized architecture using Provider for state management and StreamBuilder for real-time Firestore data.
 ---